Mainframe-Archive/onyx/packages/onyx-toolbox/README.md

-  reset - Reset the environment, same as clean + setup setup - Setup the environment start - Start the Onyx server stop - Stop the Onyx server swarm <action> - Swarm commands
+  reset - Reset the environment, same as clean + setup setup - Setup the environment start - Start the Onyx server status - Display the environment and processes status stop - Stop the Onyx server swarm <action> - Swarm commands
 ```